SandraKorir/flaura/README.md

 # flaura
-flower and gift shop; a fun side quest
+flower and gift shop, a fun side quest